 The most common and best-practiced solution to facial asymmetry in the past was jaw surgery or orthognathic surgery.
 Now, that procedure is reserved for extreme cases and patients who are not likely to see adequate results from orthodontic treatments like braces.

-For cases considered typical or mild, such as under or overbite cases, our doctor can utilize traditional braces, clear braces, or clear aligners like Invisalign to correct your symmetry.
+For cases considered typical or mild, such as under or overbite cases, our doctor can utilize traditional braces, clear braces, or clear aligners like Invisalign® to correct your symmetry.
 Don’t let the prospect of braces deter you from looking in the face of your dreams.
 Modern technology has made metal braces much smaller and more comfortable, which you can even personalize with colored elastic bands to make the process much more fun.
 And for those looking for a more discreet option, clear ceramic braces can make your orthodontic treatment a bit more inconspicuous.

 In certain situations where facial asymmetry is caused by an upper jaw that is too small, a palatal expander is another orthodontic treatment option that uses high-grade metal bands attached to corresponding molars and joined high in the center of the roof of the mouth by a fastener.
 This appliance is activated with a unique key daily to slowly and carefully expand the upper palate to create the desired symmetry.

 In most cases, our skilled team can resolve facial asymmetry with non-invasive treatments, and by utilizing modern orthodontics, you can get the smile you deserve efficiently.
 It is a partnership between you and our orthodontic team, though.
-Your efforts in following your treatment plan and making it to your routine appointments while maintaining excellent oral hygiene will help you get your best results.
+Your efforts in following your treatment plan and making it to your routine appointments while maintaining excellent oral hygiene will help you get the best results.

 When your symmetry is an issue, Periago Orthodontics has your solution!

-At Periago orthodontics, getting a straight new smile or fixing facial asymmetry is affordable and comfortable.
+At Periago Orthodontics, getting a straight new smile or fixing facial asymmetry is affordable and comfortable.
 We have convenient offices close to home, school, or work, so you don’t have to sacrifice your life for your orthodontic treatment.
 We care about you like you’re our family, and we promise to give you a perfect smile by making orthodontic treatment within reach!

-Get in touch with our team today and schedule your FREE consultation to see how our orthodontic treatment options can help your smile or facial alignment.
+>Get in touch with our team today and schedule your FREE consultation to see how our orthodontic treatment options can help your smile or facial alignment.
 Our team takes pride in making your smile our passion!